EEG Test in Gurugram

 A doctor may advise an EEG for:

-- First seizure-like event
+- A first seizure-like event

 - Recurrent fits